Book Review: Mick Harte was Here

 Mick Harte Was Here was published by Scholastic in 1996.
 It is 85 pages long in 8x5 inch format.
 The back cover says "Only available for distribution through the school market."
 Check this link to find a copy and more reviews on Amazon.com.

-Teaching Aids AvailableThe California Department of Health Services has produced just what you need to use Mick Harte was Here as a teaching tool.
-You can download the Teacher's Guide for using Mick Harte Was Here in the classroom from their site.
-If they have changed the location again, you may have to search the site for Harte to find it.
+Teaching Aids AvailableThe California Department of Health Services produced just what you need to use Mick Harte was Here as a teaching tool.
+You can download a Teacher's Guide for using Mick Harte Was Here in the classroom by Barbara Park that was once on their site.
+Or you can buy the guide on Amazon.
+A web search will reveal other sources.